jinghuazhao/INF/README.md

 ## Installation

-Optionally, the repository can be downloaded locally with
+Optionally, the repository can be downloaded with

 ``` {.bash}
 git clone https://github.com/jinghua/INF